zdanek/maverick/manifests/puppet-modules/epel/README.md

 the epel class.
 There are quite a few parameters available if you need to modify the default settings for the epel repository such as having your own mirror, an http proxy, or disable gpg checking.

+A list of all parameters is available in [REFERENCE.md](REFERENCE.md).

 You can also use a puppet one-liner to get epel onto a system.